poridhiEng/poridhi-labs/Poridhi Labs/Kubernetes Tasks/kubernetes-the-hard-way/lab-8/README.md

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

-Generate a kubeconfig file suitable for authenticating as the `admin` user:
+Generate a kubeconfig file suitable for authenticating as the `admin` user.

+> Run the commands in this lab from the same directory used to generate the admin client certificates

 ```sh
 KUBERNETES_PUBLIC_ADDRESS=$(aws elbv2 describe-load-balancers \